 Important forms and guidelines for administering exams can be found here.

 In view of the challenges faced during the 2020/21 winter semester, JMU has decreed regulations governing the replacement of face-to-face exams with electronic or web-based exams as well as other methods of examinations.

 They have entered into force with retroactive effect from April 1, 2020.

-The following persons are banned from participating in an on-site examination:
+Persons are excluded from participating in an on-site examination

-More information can be found in the University’s protection and hygiene concept for on-site examinations.
+Further information can be found in the Infection protection concept for university operations.